Patricia Hill Collins: Career

-From 1976-1980 she was the director of the Africana Center at Tufts University.
-Tufts University is a predominately white school, as such Collins worked to bring the academia, ideas, and culture of the Black community to the campus.
-Additionally, she had aimed to bring attention to issues surrounding black women.
+From 1976 to 1980 she was the director of the Africana Center at Tufts University.
+As such Collins worked on issues of diversity, equity and inclusion through bringing the research, ideas, and culture Black communities to the campus.
+Additionally, she had aimed to bring attention to issues surrounding Black women.

 While earning her Ph.D., Collins worked as an assistant professor at the University of Cincinnati beginning in 1982.
-She taught in the Department of Africana Studies for over two decades and retired in 2005 as the Charles Phelps Taft Distinguished Professor of Sociology.
+She taught in the Department of Africana Studies for more than two decades and retired in 2005 as the Charles Phelps Taft Distinguished Professor of Sociology.

-In 1986, Collins published her first major article in the sociological journal Social Problems.
-The article focuses on how Black women have taken their marginalized placement and benefited from society’s harmful status quo.
+In 1986, Collins published her first major article, "Learning from the Outsider Within," in the sociological journal Social Problems.
+The article focuses on how Black women gain special insight on social inequality from their marginalized placement as being both Black and women.
 Black women have been able to creatively fight against the status quo.

 In 1990, Collins published her first book, Black Feminist Thought: Knowledge, Consciousness and the Politics of Empowerment.
-A revised 10th-anniversary edition of the book was published in 2000 and subsequently translated into Korean in 2009, French in 2016, and Portuguese in 2019.
+A revised 10th-anniversary edition of the book was published in 2000 and a 30th-anniversary edition in 2023.
+The book was translated into Korean in 2009, French in 2016, and Portuguese in 2019.

 In 2005, Collins joined the University of Maryland's department of sociology as a distinguished university professor.
 Working closely with graduate students on issues such as critical race theory, intersectionality, and feminist theory, she maintains an active research agenda and continues to write books and articles in relation to social, racial, and gender issues.
 Her work has achieved international recognition.
 Collins is focused on understanding, in her own words, "How African American male and female youth's experiences with social issues of education, unemployment, popular culture and political activism articulate with global phenomena, specifically, complex social inequalities, global capitalist development, transnationalism, and political activism."